 Whether you’re looking to combine high-interest debts or pay for a large purchase, a personal loan is one way to get your hands on the funds you need right now.
-Personal loans are typically a better (and cheaper) option than turning to credit cards, and often come with a timely repayment plan and no requirements for collateral, making them ideal for many borrowers.
+Personal loans can be a better (and cheaper) option than turning to credit cards, and often come with a timely repayment plan and no requirements for collateral, making them ideal for many borrowers.

 While these loans offer flexible and affordable options for customers, are they really the best funding option available?
-Let’s take a look at the impacts of personal loans on your finances and credit, and how to decide if taking out one of these loans is the right choice when you need extra cash.
+Let’s take a look at the impacts of personal loans on your finances and credit, and when you should consider getting one.

 What Is A Personal Loan?